akanksharma/MovieBuzz/README.md

  * Design Pattern used is VIPER
  * Image Caching is also used.

- If given some more time, I would have completed the unit test cases also.
+ If given some more time, I would have
+ * completed the unit test cases also.
- : Also, improved the navigation of the app.
+ * Also, improved the navigation of the app.
- : Better error handling
+ * Better error handling

+The list is endless.... :D